 - Possibility to benefit from the advice and expertise of the State services both within the Regional Directorates of Cultural Affairs and within the Service des musées de France (architects-consultants, restorers-consultants, curators of the French Museum Service, specialists in audiences and new technologies);

-- Possibility to benefit from the deposits of the national museums (Art.
+- Possibility to benefit from deposits of national museums (Art.
 D.423-9).

 To become a «Musée de France», the owner of the «collection» must send a request to the services of the Ministry of Culture and, if applicable, to the minister responsible for the museum or who is responsible for it.

 - A guidance document setting out the scientific and cultural objectives of the museum and the conditions and means necessary for their implementation.
-This document is similar to a simplified scientific and cultural project.
+This document is a simplified scientific and cultural project.